The Exciting Universe Of Music Theory

 These are other scales that are similar to this one, created by adding a tone, removing a tone, or moving one note up or down a semitone.

 This scale analysis was created by Ian Ring, Canadian Composer of works for Piano, and total music theory nerd.
-Scale notation generated by VexFlow and Lilypond, graph visualization by Graphviz, audio by TiMIDIty and FFMPEG.
+Scale notation generated by Lilypond, graph visualization by Graphviz, audio by TiMIDIty and FFMPEG.
 All other diagrams and visualizations are © Ian Ring.
-Some scale names used on this and other pages are ©2005 William Zeitler (http://allthescales.org) used with permission, and ©2023 Robert Bedwell, used with permission.
+Some scale names used on this and other pages were invented by living persons, and used here with permission where required: notably collections of names by William Zeitler, Justin Pecot, Rich Cochrane, and Robert Bedwell.

 Pitch spelling algorithm employed here is adapted from a method by Uzay Bora, Baris Tekin Tezel, and Alper Vahaplar.
 (DOI, Patent owner: Dokuz Eylül University, Used with Permission.

 Tons of background resources contributed to the production of this summary; for a list of these peruse this Bibliography.
 Special thanks to Richard Repp for helping with technical accuracy, and George Howlett for assistance with naming the Carnatic ragas.
 Thanks to Niels Verosky for collaborating on the Hierarchizability diagrams.
+Gratitudes to Qid Love for the Xenomes.
+Thanks to B P Leonard for the Brightness metrics.
 Thanks to u/howaboot for inventing the Center of Gravity metrics.